Lipe-lx/NeuralRate-MCP/apps/web/public/docs/mcp-server.md

   - `rebalance_to_target`
   - `rotate_strategy`
   - `approve_strategy_spender`
+  - `prepare_mock_usdy_mint`
   - `execute_strategy`
 - required session domain: `execution`

 The governed execution tools always run an internal preflight before any queueing side effect.
-As of June 5, 2026, the live execution surface is intentionally narrower than the full conceptual tool list:
+As of June 12, 2026, the live execution surface is intentionally narrower than the full conceptual tool list:

 - fully queueable today:
   - `transfer_asset` for `MNT`